bouwe77/bouwe77.github.io/content/blog/learn-react-basics-by-creating-a-simple-calculation-game-part-1/learn-react-basics-by-creating-a-simple-calculation-game-part-1.md

 Well, not entirely.

 Although the app supports the infinite flow of answering a question, resetting it and trying again after either a correct or incorrect answer, it shows the same question every time, which is pretty boring of course.
-In my next blog post I will fix that using the `useEffect` hook.
+In my [next blog post] I will fix that using the `useEffect` hook.

-~~So stay tuned for Part 2! 😃~~ Part 2 is finished, so [continue reading].

-The source code for this app is on my GitHub: https://github.com/bouwe77/react-simple-calculation-game/blob/main/src/simple-calculation-game/v1/App.js
+The source code for this app is on my GitHub: [https://github.com/bouwe77/react-simple-calculation-game/blob/main/src/simple-calculation-game/v1/App.js](https://github.com/bouwe77/react-simple-calculation-game/blob/main/src/simple-calculation-game/v1/App.js)

 [create react app]: https://create-react-app.dev
 [on my github]: https://github.com/bouwe77/react-simple-calculation-game/blob/main/src/simple-calculation-game/App.module.css
 [modal]: https://github.com/bouwe77/react-simple-calculation-game/blob/main/src/simple-calculation-game/Modal.js
-[continue reading]: /learn-react-basics-by-creating-a-simple-calculation-game-part-2
+[next blog post]: /learn-react-basics-by-creating-a-simple-calculation-game-part-2